EKS Default Namespace Deletion Incident Response Guide

 3-4.
 Contact Checklist

-After AWS Support recovers the default namespace, verify the cluster is functioning normally.
+Once the default namespace is recovered through AWS Support, verify that the cluster is functioning normally.

 kubectl cluster-info